SERVICES & TREATMENT

 One day of interview and testing (approximately 3 hours) with breaks, lighting adjustment as necessary.

-Feedback and initial rehabilitation plan the same day of the assessment.
+Feedback and development of initial rehabilitation plan the same day of the assessment.

 Follow-up phone call check-in one week after appointment to determine progress and next steps.